sagenorton/superGoogleDoodle/README.md

 # Super Mario Google Doodle

-This Google Doodle will have the pixel art of Super Mario using Tanooki Mario as the main character.
-Tanooki will come up out of the pipe on the left and begin to punch the blocks above to reveal each letter of "Google".
-As he punches a block, it will break and then reveal a letter.
-The last block is a question block that a mushroom will emerge from once hit.
-The mushroom will make Tanooki grow in size and the question block turns into a normal block which Tanooki will then hit and break it to reveal the final letter of "Google".
+In this Google Doodle, we're bringing a piece of the classic Super Mario world to life with pixel art, featuring Tanooki Mario as the star.
+The scene starts with Tanooki Mario popping out of a pipe on the left.
+He immediately punches the '?' block, which releases a mushroom.
+As soon as Tanooki Mario catches the mushroom, he grows larger.
+He then uses his bigger size to jump up and hit the bricks above him, each hit revealing a letter of 'Google'.
+This sequence not only showcases a fun, interactive Mario adventure but also creatively incorporates the Google brand into this nostalgic video game setting.

 ## Collage